4shared

 • Hazen’s capacity building initiative contributed to this improvement

-• Hazen’s impact extends beyond grantmaking – both for grantees and within the larger sector of philanthropy
+• Hazen’s impact extended beyond grantmaking – both for grantees and within the larger sector of philanthropy

 • Foundation staff played an active and influential role in legitimizing racial justice as a framework for grantees and philanthropic partners